two jars of home made tomato chutney

 Even the most experienced gardener has periods when their fresh vegetables are not producing that well.
 To have food in the freezer, long time storage and preserved food available is essential for those periods when being self sufficient

-Below are my methods of food preservation at home
+Below are my top methods of food storage and preserving that I use the most at home:

 When done right frozen steamed vegetables keeps well and are very similar quality to the fresh product when reheated